dhkim-dhkim-dhkim/dhkim-dhkim-dhkim.github.io/index.md

     </span>

     <span>
-      Our work on full-sensor-plane color routers was selected as a cover feature in <em>Nanophotonics</em>.
+      “Suppressing Stitching Errors in Full-Sensor-Plane Color Routers via Optical Structural Similarity” was selected as a cover feature in
+      <em>Nanophotonics</em>.
     </span>

   </div>